dremio/dremio-mcp/docs/settings.md

   project_id: <string> # Optional: Project ID for Dremio Cloud
   enable_search: <bool> # Optional: Enable semantic search
   allow_dml: <bool> # Optional: Allow MCP Server to create views in Dremio
+  wlm:  # Optional: WLM settings, for running MCP server in stdio mode
+    engine_name: <string> # Optional: Direct all SQL to this engine if set
 ```

 URI can be specified as: